glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

 #### Control Flow

-A control flow like if-else statement should look like :
+A control flow like if-else statement should look like:

 ```
 if (expr) {